Google plans censored version of search engine in China: sources

-BEIJING/SAN FRANCISCO (Reuters) - Alphabet Inc’s (GOOGL.O) Google plans to launch a version of its search engine in China that will block some websites and search terms, two sources said, in a move that could mark its return to a market it abandoned eight years ago on censorship concerns.
+BEIJING/SAN FRANCISCO (Reuters) - Alphabet Inc’s Google plans to launch a version of its search engine in China that will block some websites and search terms, two sources said, in a move that could mark its return to a market it abandoned eight years ago on censorship concerns.

-The plan comes even as China has stepped up scrutiny into business dealings involving U.S. tech firms including Facebook Inc (FB.O), Apple Inc (AAPL.O) and Qualcomm Inc (QCOM.O) amid intensifying trade tensions between Beijing and Washington.
+The plan comes even as China has stepped up scrutiny into business dealings involving U.S. tech firms including Facebook Inc, Apple Inc and Qualcomm Inc amid intensifying trade tensions between Beijing and Washington.

 Google, which quit China’s search engine market in 2010, has been actively seeking ways to re-enter China where many of its products are blocked by regulators.